kasperfg16/p6-swarm/README.md

 `p6-swarm/src/swarm_process_robot/process_robot_navigation/launch/navigation_real_robot.launch.py`

-This is the default map.
+In `navigation_real_robot.launch.py` The map that is used can be changed by changing `MAP_NAME = 'swarm_group_room_map'`.

+But you have to create another map and have both a .pgm file with the map and a .yaml file using the map.

-To use another map either:
+To create another map either:

 - a)